boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 - **LOCATION_ENABLE_TRIGGER_MESSAGE**, send a message, when a position is reported by GPS/GNSS.
 The not continues mode is still experimental.
 It the most cases, it stops working after something as 30 minutes and requires also 30 minutes to wokr again.
 So it still requires a lot of work.
 Default disabled.

 **NOTE:** Using GPS/GNSS without assistance data requires to place the `Thingy:91` with free sight to the sky to start.
-Once the first statelites are detected and the UTC time is available, the `Thingy:91` is able to optimize the GNSS receiving and continues to work also with less signals.
-The very best results are achieved, when the GPS/GNSS is mostly on.
+Once the first statelites are detected and the UTC time is available, the `Thingy:91` is able to optimize the GNSS receiving and continues to work also with less signal strength.
+In my experience, the very best results are achieved, when the GPS/GNSS is mostly on.
 That requires unfortunately 50mA and so works only for about 20h without charging.

 ### Sensors